 We call these our entry requirements.
-The qualifications and grades you need vary by degree programme and may also depend on whether you are a widening access student.
+The qualifications and grades you need vary by degree and may also depend on whether you are a widening access student.

 Our entry requirements

-For most programmes we will list:
+For most degrees we will list:

 - standard entry requirements